mattermost/mattermost-plugin-playbooks/docs/administrator-guide/incident-response-slash-commands.md

 ## Using slash commands

-The Incident Response plugin includes built-in slash commands:
+Mattermost Incident Management includes built-in slash commands:

 - `/incident start` - Start a new incident.
 - `/incident end` - Close the incident of that channel.